johnkharvey/7800_impossible_mission/html/puzzles.md

 **B** | ![](../img/puzzle_pieces/molds/mold_b1.png) | ![](../img/puzzle_pieces/molds/mold_b2.png) | ![](../img/puzzle_pieces/molds/mold_b3.png) | ![](../img/puzzle_pieces/molds/mold_b4.png)
 **C** | ![](../img/puzzle_pieces/molds/mold_c1.png) | ![](../img/puzzle_pieces/molds/mold_c2.png) | ![](../img/puzzle_pieces/molds/mold_c3.png) | ![](../img/puzzle_pieces/molds/mold_c4.png)
 **D** | ![](../img/puzzle_pieces/molds/mold_d1.png) | ![](../img/puzzle_pieces/molds/mold_d2.png) | ![](../img/puzzle_pieces/molds/mold_d3.png) | ![](../img/puzzle_pieces/molds/mold_d4.png)

+There are 16 "molds" in the game.
+Think of them like Cookie Cutters.
+When Elvin cut up his punchcards, he did so in a way that makes it easier to solve them.
+Each initial cut wwas done with a unuqie cookie cutter / mold to divide it into two pieces.
+Then, each half was cut a second time with another different cookie cutter / mold.
+This may seem like a lot of information, but the important point is that it creates something you can work from.
+Each puzzle piece in the game can be paired with another to make a design that corresponds to one of these molds.
+These 9 molds will be unique; they won't repeat.
+But, since molds are reused for secondary cuts, this does cause some trickiness:

+ * First, the color of the punchcard doesn't matter.
+I always make my puzzle pieces yellow so that I can see them better, and they always generate working punchcards when assembled correctly.
+ * It is possible that you can line up 2 pieces and make something that matches a mold / cookie cutter layout, but have that be an incorrect pairing.
+Sometimes two secondary cuts use the same mold and line up perfectly.
+You will know that this has occurred when you can't find the other two pieces that make the other half of the mold.
+ * There are situations where you may create a full punchcard, but it's incorect.
+Each punchcard is made up of 4 specific, known pieces.
+Let's say of the 36 pieces, the game knows that piece 4, 7, 22, and 29 are needed for a solution.
+If, somehow you cobble together a punch-card that uses the wrong four pieces, the game will not count it as complete no matter how you reorient it.
+This is a very rare situation that can occur.
+ * Unline the above problem, there are pieces that can be reflected and inserted into a puzzle two ways.
+Only one way is correct.
+See below for an example:

+![]../img/puzzle_pieces/complete_set1/combos/piece1/complete_v1_12t.png

+This means there are a lot of things that can go wrong.
+However, a lot of things can go very right, now that you know the secret of trying to replicate mold patterns and then try to find their matching half.

 ### Solving Puzzles - A Complete Example